-The House chamber is comprised of several areas each with their own slightly different set of rules and protocols.
+The House and Senate chambers are comprised of several areas each with their own slightly different set of rules and protocols.

-The House floor is the area in the chamber that contains the members' desks and rostrum and that is enclosed by the waist-high partitions on the north and south and the walls at the front and back of the room.
+The House floor and Senate floor are the areas in each chamber that contains the members' desks and rostrum and that is enclosed by the waist-high partitions on the north and south and the walls at the front and back of the room.
 The partitions are referred to as "the bar" and being on the floor is sometimes referred to as being "within the bar."

 The side-aisles are also within the chamber.
 These are the seating/walking areas along the north and south perimeters of the floor area.
 These areas are accessed by doors which will be closed and monitored by doorkeepers during the protocol period.
 The side-aisles are used as seating areas for authorized persons during the floor session.
-Often it is necessary to reserve seats in these areas for your dignitaries and special guests, please contact the Chief Clerk's Office to make these arrangements.
+Often it is necessary to reserve seats in these areas for your dignitaries and special guests, please contact the Chief Clerk's or Secretary of the Senate's Office to make these arrangements.

 The Gallery is also within the chamber.
-The gallery is the 3rd floor public seating area forming a U-shape around the House floor below.
+The gallery is the 3rd floor public seating area forming a U-shape around the chamber floor below.
 The gallery is public seating on a first come-first served basis.